Luisriosca/dashboard-users/README.md

 This project was developed using Vue.js in 2.6.14 version.

 The current Vue release version is 3 but for UI porpouse was used Vue 2 for the vuetify complete compatibility.

-For more information you can visit [Vuetify official installation section ↗️](https://vuetifyjs.com/en/getting-started/installation/)
+For more information about the integration of Vuetify and Vue you can visit [Vuetify official installation section ↗️](https://vuetifyjs.com/en/getting-started/installation/)

 **If you want to preview this app deployed you can visit** [this URL↗️](https://dashboard-users-luisrioscode.netlify.app/)
 ## Project setup